idfly/yii2-components/readme/idfly-components-DateHelper.md

 idfly\components\DateHelper
 ===============

-Класс для работы с датами. Даты могут передаваться в методы в форматах: integer - unix timestamp (пример - 1234) string - mysql date string (пример - &#039;2015-12-31 10:00:00&#039; или &#039;2015-12-31&#039;)

-Если в дату передаётся string, тогда разбор дату осуществляется стандартной функцией strtotime.

-Примеры использования:
+Class for work with dates.
+Dates can be passed into methods in the following
+formats:
+Integer - unix timestamp (example - 1234)
+String - mysql date string (example - &quot;12/31/2015 10:00:00&quot; or &quot;12/31/2015&quot;)

+If the string passes into `date`, then date parsing is standard: function `strtotime` uses.

+Example:
 <?= yii\helpers\Html::encode(idfly\components\DateHelper::format(time(),
     ['time' => true]));